 The idea of creating a “marketplace” for computing – from supercomputers to smart TVs – is how Distributive can provide the smallest communities with first-class computing infrastructure.
 The Distributed Computer is how Pickle Lake can make informed decisions with the level of detail that used to only be available at the national and provincial levels.

 Originally designed before the COVID-19 pandemic, the Distributed Computer is an improvement over current computing architectures.
 The same code can run on any device from supercomputers to smartphones, seamlessly integrating complex webs of software as no other technology can.

 Competing products also require a combination of serious configuration and programming knowledge, dedicated infrastructure, and – most often – a large budget.
 The Distributed Computer removes this complexity on the user’s end with minimal setup and significantly reduces the cost of compute.

 EYES ON COVID-19 RECOVERY

-If you are a municipality that is interested in implementing this platform to make more data-driven decisions, contact Kings at email@example.com today.
+If you are a municipality that is interested in implementing this platform to make more data-driven decisions, contact Distributive at email@example.com today.

 CENGN is a Non-Profit Organization that provides infrastructure services to help Canadian small and medium enterprises commercialize their products and grow.
-Kings is a CENGN Project Alumni company from Kingston, Ontario.
-CENGN is supporting Project Looking Glass by working with Kings to provide compute support and helping test the Distributed Computer application at the scale required to mimic its projected use across the country.
-CENGN is proud to be able to support Kings and by extension fight the negative impacts of COVID-19 in Canada
+Distributive is a CENGN Project Alumni company from Kingston, Ontario.
+CENGN is supporting Project Looking Glass by working with Distributive to provide compute support and helping test the Distributed Computer application at the scale required to mimic its projected use across the country.
+CENGN is proud to be able to support Distributive and by extension fight the negative impacts of COVID-19 in Canada